MartinHinz/bayser-web/README.md

 ## License

-Bayser Web is released under the MIT License.
+BaySer Web is released under the MIT License.
 See `LICENSE` for details.

 The bundled IntCal20 calibration curve is not part of the software license.
 Please cite Reimer et al. (2020) when using radiocarbon-linked runs.